D-sourav-M044/Hyperledger_Fabric--Test_Network/README.md

          3. Contract APIs: to develop smart contracts executed on a Fabric Network.
          4. Application SDKs: to develop your blockchain application.
          5. The Application: your blockchain application will utilize the Application SDKs to call smart contracts running on a Fabric network.

+# Prerequisites- For Linux
+Install the latest version of git if it is not already installed.
+`$ sudo apt-get install git`